yusufkandemir/app-extension-firebase-authentication/README.md

 `quasar ext --add @quasar/donenv`

 ## Usage

+In order to use this extension, either add it to your app, or take it for a test run in the test app location in this app extension. ***fb-test-app***

+Note: Test app has had it's firebase-authentication extension removed to allow a fresh start.

 1. Add the dotenv extension and follow the prompts.
 The root object must be named: **firebaseConfig**.
 This is the name of the config object that will be place into the process.env object during build time.